-The UAAL is being amortized as a level percentage of payroll over the remaining amortization period, which at June 30, 2013, was 30 years.
+The UAAL is being amortized as a level percentage of payroll over the remaining amortization period, which at June 30, 2015, was 30 years.
 Amortizations are open ended in that they begin anew at each valuation date.
-The Commissions UAAL decreased significantly during the 2013 fiscal year and this actuarial gain is being amortized over 30 years.
-As a result the net OPEB liability exceeds the actuarial accrued liability.

 Note 10-Litigation: